Laura Ingraham: Anti-vaccination conspiracy theories

-During the coronavirus pandemic, Ingraham repeatedly questined vaccine legitimacy, and instead pushed for the use of the unproven drug hydroxychloroquine as treatment for coronavirus disease 2019 (COVID-19).
+During the coronavirus pandemic, Ingraham repeatedly questioned vaccine legitimacy, and instead pushed for the use of the unproven drug hydroxychloroquine as treatment for coronavirus disease 2019 (COVID-19).
 She characterized it as a miracle drug and booked guests on her show to promote the drug.
 She mocked Centers for Disease Control and Prevention director Robert R. Redfield after he cautioned against the drug.
 After a study was released which tested the drug on 368 Veterans Affairs patients and showed that the drug was associated with an increased risk of death, she attacked the study as "shoddy", "shockingly irresponsible" and "agenda-driven".
 She questioned whether attempts to "disprove effectiveness" of the drug was "triggered by pure hatred of Trump?
 Of Fox?
 Of me?"
 On June 15, 2020, the Food and Drug Administration revoked the Emergency Approval of hydroxychloroquine (and chloroquine).
 FDA said that a review of some studies showed that the drugs' potential benefits in treating COVID-19 did not outweigh the risks.
 Ingraham was an early media proponent of the anti-parasite drug ivermectin as a treatment for COVID-19 (a use not recommended by the FDA), and promoted a conspiracy theory that doctors and officials "vilify and dismiss and demean, and, frankly, lie about it, the effectiveness of these drugs".